compileAI/tempo/README.md

 *... because the code we run is in multiple repos, this needs to be a repo*

+note: we will be moving to compile-dev@100.87.99.101 instead of root

 ## documentation

 if you want to add a new activity to the workflow, you need to update the worker: